Yung Miami And Diddy Go On A Designer Shopping Spree During ‘Act Bad’ Instagram Skit

 Yung Miami and Diddy are a quite the lavish duo and never shy away from an opportunity to spoil themselves!

-Over the weekend, the City Girl took to Instagram to share a fun skit to her new track, “Act Bad,” which was released just in time for the summer.
-In the video, the beauty went shopping with her rumored boo, Diddy and cashed out on some serious gifts.
-The short clip shows the Bad Boy mogul dropping major bags for his twin flame all while Caresha was all smiles and full of energy.
+Over the weekend, the City Girl took to Instagram to share a fun skit to Diddy’s new track, “Act Bad,” which was released just in time for the summer.
+In the video, the beauty went shopping with her rumored boo Diddy and cashed out on some serious gifts.
+The short clip shows the Bad Boy mogul dropping major bags for his twin flame all while Caresha is all smiles and full of energy.

-The pair was spotted in a luxurious Chanel store as Caresha, who rocked a cute white shirt and skirt set with a matching bucket hat, picked out all of the designer bags she wanted while Diddy followed behind her looking almost exhausted because of all the money he spent on her.
-The fun skit is a play on their song’s lyrics, even down to the Chanel reference because they even got a Channel employee roped into the fun as well.
+The pair was spotted in a luxurious Chanel store as Caresha, who rocked a cute white shirt and skirt set with a matching bucket hat, picked out all of the designer bags she wanted while Diddy followed behind her looking exhausted because of all the money he spent on her.
+The fun skit is a play on the song’s lyrics, even down to the Chanel reference because they even got a Chanel employee roped into the fun as well.

-At the conclusion of the video, Yung Miami was shown leaving the store with multiple bags in hand while Diddy playfully followed behind her after spending all of that cash.
+At the conclusion of the video, Yung Miami is shown leaving the store with multiple bags in hand while an exhausted Diddy followed behind her after spending all of that cash.

 DON’T MISS…